 Ocular or periocular infections.

 Monitor intraocular pressure prior to and 30 mins after inj.
 Monitor for perfusion of optic nerve and for infection following the inj (endophthalmitis and retinal detachments possible).
-Risk of embryo-fetal toxicity.
-Pregnancy.
+Pregnancy; may cause embryo-fetal toxicity.
 Nursing mothers.

 Vascular endothelial growth factor (VEGF) inhibitor.